gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

 what this order is.
 A compiler is thus tasked with choosing a suitable elaboration order which satisfies the dependencies imposed by |with| clauses, unit categorization, elaboration-control pragmas, and invocations performed in elaboration code.
-Ideally an order that avoids ABE problems should be chosen, however a compiler may not always find such an order due to complications with respect to control and data flow.
+Ideally, an order that avoids ABE problems should be chosen, however a compiler may not always find such an order due to complications with respect to control and data flow.